OpenSKOS/OpenSKOS/application/configs/readme.txt

 options.uri_generate = true

 If set to "" then the uri will be generated as in OpenSkos1.
-Otherwise if it is set e.g. to \OpenSkos2\Custom\UriGeneration then  the instance administrator should provide  OpenSkos2/Library/Custom/UriGeneration implementing the corresponding shared  interface.
+Otherwise if it is set e.g. to \Custom\UriGeneration then  the instance administrator should provide  OpenSkos2/Library/Custom/UriGeneration implementing the corresponding shared  interface.
 For instance, for meertens the customized uri generation involves call to an EPIC server.
 The EPIC settings are added to